Richard A. Ballinger

-Richard Achilles Ballinger (July 9, 1858 – June 6, 1922) was mayor of Seattle, Washington, from 1904 to 1906, Commissioner of the United States General Land Office from 1907 to 1908 and U.S. Secretary of the Interior from 1909 to 1911.
+Richard Achilles Ballinger (July 9, 1858 – June 6, 1922) was an American politician who served as mayor of Seattle, Washington, from 1904 to 1906, Commissioner of the United States General Land Office from 1907 to 1908 and U.S. Secretary of the Interior from 1909 to 1911.

 Early life and Seattle career

 Ballinger was born in Boonesboro, Iowa, the son of Richard Henry Ballinger and Mary Elizabeth Norton.
 In 1884, he graduated from Williams College, where he was a member of the Zeta Psi fraternity.

 Ballinger passed the bar exam in 1886 and began practicing law in Seattle.
 He married Julia Albertson Bradley later that year, on October 26.
 The couple ultimately had two sons, (Edward Bradley Ballinger and Richard Talcott Ballinger).

 Following the scandal-prone Yukon Gold Rush era administration of Thomas J. Humes, Ballinger was elected Seattle's mayor in 1904.
 With the support of the downtown business elite, he cracked down somewhat (but not heavily) on vice, and opposed labor unions.
 Ballinger later proved a roadblock to the city's strong municipal ownership movement.
 He also named Lake Ballinger in Snohomish County north of the city for his father, Col. Richard Ballinger.